Michael Healy Rae warns of rural broadband tax

 Independent TD, Michael Healy-Rae is warning that people in rural Ireland may have to pay up to 5,000 euro to access the National Broadband Plan.

-It comes after new conditions have been set out by Climate Action Minister, Eamon Ryan’s department.
+It comes after new conditions are being set out by Climate Action Minister, Eamon Ryan’s department.

 Healy-Rae says that people should be encouraged to build in rural Ireland and that it needs investment.
 He also believes that the urban-rural divide is getting worse.